alexwlchan/alexwlchan.net/src/_drafts/testing-with-vcrpy.md

     Does my code handle photos with emoji in the title?

     When I'm writing the test, I pick an example photo, and then the photo title is changed so it no longer contains emoji.
-    My test keeps passing, but it's no longer verifying this edge case, and I could introduce a regression without realising.
+    I could introduce a regression and never realise, because the test is no longer verifying this edge case, and it would keep passing.

 ### It makes my tests harder to debug